pryv/dev-site/source/guides/data-modelling.md

 Data in Pryv is organized in "streams" and "events".
 Ok, hold on.
 What are "Streams" ?
 - **Streams** are the main way of encoding context for events.
-They act as folders in which data is stored ("Health", "Geolocation", etc), and follow a tree structure.
+They act as folders in a file system ("Health", "Geolocation", etc), and follow a tree structure with multiple roots.

 And what are "Events" ?
 - **Events** are the primary unit of content in Pryv.io.
-They correspond to timestamped pieces of typed data (e.g `note/txt`) that are inserted in corresponding folders.
-An event can belong to one or multiple streams.
+They are similar to files that are inserted in their corresponding folders.
+An event is a timestamped piece of typed data (e.g `note/txt`), and belongs to one or multiple streams.
 It can either have a type from the [list of standard event types](https://api.pryv.com/event-types/) or a custom type that can be created for the intended use case.

 Be patient, it is going to become crystal-clear for you with the next example.